-Face mists are fantastic pick-me-ups year-round, but in the scorching summer heat a quick spritz becomes even more appreciated.
-Here are seven easy DIY face mist recipes for refreshing summer skin.
+Face mists are fantastic pick-me-ups year-round, but a quick spritz becomes even more appreciated as the days get warmer.
+While it’s always key to research and learn what ingredients work best for your skin, here are seven easy DIY face mist ideas for refreshing your skin.

 The best ingredients to use

 Skin need a detox?
 Try green tea

 - 2 green tea bags

 - 2 to 3 drops vitamin E oil (optional)